Richardinho/blog-posts/kara-erickson-review.md

 Because NgControl also injects value accessors and validators, we can no longer use the providers array to add our component to the set of NG_VALUE_ACCESSORS within the local element injector.

-But recall that what is required is that NgControl know about our ControlValueAccessor.
-We can do this by manually setting the valueAccessor property of our form control.
+But recall that all that is required is that NgControl know about ControlValueAcessor.
+We can manually set this in the constructor.

 ```
 constructor(@Self() public controlDir: NgControl) {